ChlorinatedPastries/ChlorinatedPastries/README.md

-Some guy trying to make a gamesite because scratch got blocked in 4th grade
+Some guy trying to make a gamesite because scratch got blocked in
 contacts:
   mailto:chlorinatedpastries@proton.me